 The aims of education

 Human-Centred Education (HCE) respects the whole person and values the holistic development of each individual.
 It focuses on empowering young people to pursue a rich, meaningful, flourishing life during adolescence and throughout their adulthood.
-It focuses to nurture those core personal qualities and dispositions that make us more fully human, including inner integrity, relationships with others, and care for the world at large.
+It nurtures those core personal qualities and dispositions that make us more fully human, including inner integrity, relationships with others, and care for the world at large.

 HCE asserts that the development of whole persons/human beings is paramount and should have priority over other general educational aims, such as students’ academic excellence, national economic growth or social transformation.